October 9, 2025

 Check your PT coverage before you pay out of pocket

-If you are managing pain, it is worth checking whether Sword Thrive is already included in your health coverage.
+If you are managing pain, it is worth checking whether Sword Thrive is already included in your health insurance plan.
 You should not have to live with pain, and you might not need to pay for care if you have an existing benefits package or health plan.
 You might be eligible through: your own employer health plan, a spouse or family member’s plan, or a union or retiree benefit program.

 Check your eligibility now to see if you or a dependent family member already have coverage.
 It only takes a few minutes, and you might be able to access expert care from at home right away at $0 cost to you.